 Take in some music

 The UBC School of Music holds concerts throughout the year, from jazz to full-blown symphony orchestras.
-All of these events have special student discounts and often have first-come first-serve tickets available for free at the door.
+All of these events have special student discounts and often have first-come-first-serve tickets available for free at the door.
 You can also stop by the UBC School of Music itself around lunchtime to attend one of their frequent noon-hour concerts—for only $5!

 If what you really want are the headliners, Thunderbird Arena occasionally hosts popular artists, but it might hit your wallet harder.
 Just lay off the late-night study snacks for a week or so, and you’ll have enough saved!